hrnyc7-europa/questionsQueue/README.md

 Authentication works with GitHub, but all users must be approved by an admin before having access to the app.

-Built using React, Node and MongoDB
+Built using React, Node and MongoDB.

 To log in to a sample student profile use the following credentials: